Photograph = Camissonia cheiranthifolia (beach primrose, Noah Elhard)

 The Details

-Some of these adaptations can create beautiful landscape plants.
-While adapted to beach conditions, many beach-adapted plants thrive inland in ordinary or even rich soils.
-The silvery leaved Senecio candicans ‘Angel Wings’, creates a silver mound of foliage and is prized in gardens through zone USDA climate zone 8.
-‘Angel Wings’ can even be grown as a house plant.
+Several beach-adapted species are useful in gardens away from the coast.
+The silvery-leaved Senecio ‘Angel Wings’ forms a bright mound of foliage and is valued in gardens to about USDA Zone 8; it can even be grown as a houseplant.
 Coastal Dudleyas are prized by succulent growers.
-Dudleya edulis, or Fingertips Live-forever, is a strictly coastal species in California; it makes a standout plant in any succulent collection with its upright cylindrical leaves.
-Scaevola taccada (beach cabbage) is a modestly succulent plant that is from Indo-China areas that are frost-free.
-It can be found in coastal areas, but it is cultivated in some gardens.
+Dudleya edulis (fingertips live-forever) is a strictly coastal species in California and stands out in any succulent collection with its upright, cylindrical leaves.
+Scaevola taccada (beach cabbage) is a modestly succulent plant from Indo-China and other frost-free coasts; it occurs along beaches and is also cultivated.

-If you see plants with gray leaves, succulent leaves, or that withstand poor growing conditions, they may be beach plants.
-But, of course, the world has many plant habitats.
-Desert plants and beach plants often share many of the same adaptations: quick uptake of water after rains, silvery leaves, low growth, and succulence.
+If you see plants with gray leaves, thick succulent leaves, or unusual toughness in poor, sandy soils, they may be beach plants.
+Desert and beach plants often share similar solutions—rapid water uptake after rains, reflective foliage, low stature, and succulence—because both habitats are sunny, windy, and drought-prone.

 Additional Reading: Plants for Coastal Dunes